jcatankard/fourier_forecast/README.md

    - sample_weight: NDArray[float], default=None
      - individual weights for each sample
  - predict
-   - ds: NDArray[date]
+   - h: int, default=1
-     - dates corresponding to days to predict
+     - number of horizons to predict
    - regressors: NDArray[float], default=None
      - regressors corresponding to days to predict
      - if regressors are present during fitting, these must have the same number of features
      - if None is passed, then all values will assume to be 0.
  - plot_components
    - plots bias, trends, seasonality, regressors and noise
+ - fitted
+   - returns fitted values

 ## Examples
 ### fit and predict example